deviousdodo/enhance-your-calm/README.md

 ## Features

 * does not over-penalize clients.
+* allows multiple intervals for the same key.
-* worst case requires 4 O(1) operations (+ 1 EXPIRE).
+* worst case requires 4 O(1) operations (+ 1 EXPIRE) for each key-interval pair.
-* uses a single list of numbers that auto-expires for each combination of key-interval.
+* uses a single list of numbers that auto-expires for each key-interval pair.
 * max memory cost: an int * number of max allowed calls

 ## Installation